 NSF CAREER award

-Article from UC Davis College of Letters & Science highlights this award.
+This article from UC Davis College of Letters & Science highlights this award.

 With this award, we seek to model and understand how our Milky Way and similar galaxies formed across cosmic time.
-We also will develop a library of interactive Jupyter notebook tutorials, based on these simulations, to promote learning in computational analysis.
+We also develop a library of interactive Jupyter notebook tutorials, based on these simulations, to promote learning in computational analysis.
 Thank you to all current and former members of my group, as well as the FIRE collaboration, for helping to enable this science!

 Jenna Samuel awarded NSF Postdoctoral Fellowship